 Provided by: Newcastle University

-Newcastle University is offering a 20% reduction in postgraduate tuition fees for all alumni who are self-funding for their postgraduate study and meet the eligibility criteria given below.
+Newcastle University is offering a 20% reduction in postgraduate tuition fees for all alumni who are self-funding or partially self-funding their postgraduate study and meet the eligibility criteria given below.

 The University also offers a similar discount scheme for Newcastle alumni who are pursuing an undergraduate degree.
 Further information can be found on our undergraduate pages.

-1. Be applying for/intending to study for a degree-awarding postgraduate programme at Newcastle University.
-The majority of programmes of study qualify for the award, but please check the exception list below.
+1. hold an offer and register on a degree-awarding postgraduate course at Newcastle University.
+The majority of courses qualify for the award, but please check the exception list below.

 2. Be a graduate of Newcastle University.
-That is, you must have qualified (or be due to qualify) on a full undergraduate or postgraduate degree (eg a BA, BSc, BEng, LLB, MA, MSc, MPhil, PhD, MLitt, MEd, MEng, MChem, MMath).
+That is, you must have qualified (or be due to qualify) on a full undergraduate or postgraduate degree, eg:

-3. Be wholly self-financing for the tuition fee element of your programme.
+3. Be wholly or partially self-financing for the tuition fee element of your course.

 What does wholly self-financing mean?

-4. Meet other regulations pertaining to the Alumni Fee Discount
+4. Meet other regulations pertaining to the Alumni Tuition Fee Discount

 a.
-The alumni discount is available to students who commence a new programme of study at the University.
-Candidates must become newly registered at Newcastle University in the 2012-13 academic year or 2013-14 academic year for any qualifying postgraduate degree programme.
+The 20% Alumni Tuition Fee Discount is available to students who commence a new programme of study at the University.

 b.
 Awards cannot be made retrospectively and must be awarded during the admission process or the first year of study.

-c.
-The alumni discount is valid only when candidates register for studies during the academic year specified in their offer letter.
+d.
+The Alumni Tuition Fee Discount is valid only when candidates register for studies during the academic year specified in their offer letter.

-e.
-The 20% alumni discount applies only to the net fee that a student would otherwise pay – that is, after any other scholarships or award from the University have been deducted.
+f.
+The 20% Alumni Tuition Fee Discount applies only to the net fee that a student would otherwise pay – that is, after any other scholarships or awards have been deducted.
 To illustrate this:

-f.
-The 20% discount on tuition fees is not transferable.
-The University does not permit the 20% fee discount to be used for any other purpose.
+g.
+The 20% Alumni Tuition Fee Discount on tuition fees is not transferable.
+The University does not permit the 20% Alumni Tuition Fee Discount to be used for any other purpose.

-h.
-The University reserves the right to vary or withdraw the alumni discount at its sole discretion.
+i.
+The University reserves the right to vary or withdraw the Alumni Tuition Fee Discount at its sole discretion.